Why visit the Taj Mahal now?

 The motorway to Agra from Delhi has been improved over recent years.

 A former five-hour journey is now around three, depending how many cows are on the highway.

 So I’m glad I waited.
 It’s an amazing experience.
 And these are some the very few photos I have ever taken before 6am.

 The monument was completed in 1648 and built by Shah Jahan, in memory of his favourite wife, Mumtaz Mahal, who died in childbirth.
 The UNESCO site, one of the seven wonders of the world, is visited by around 7 million people a year, around 200,000 of them from overseas.

-When can you visit?
+When can you visit the Taj Mahal?

 The Taj Mahal is a place of Muslim prayer and closed on Friday.
 On other days, it’s open to visitors from daybreak to dusk.
 There are two main entrances; we used the East gate as it was nearest to our hotel.
 Having arranged for your hotel to get you tickets, you queue here from around 5.45am until sunrise.
 We were about half an hour in the queue.
-Airport-like security will confiscate any ‘banned’ items – all sweets and food and many other things (it seems to vary from day to day), so just take your camera and wallet and leave everything else back in your hotel room.
-Your entrance fee includes plastic overslippers for your shoes for going in the monument and a bottle of water.
+Airport-like security will confiscate any ‘banned’ items – all sweets and food and many other things (it seems to vary from day to day), so just take your camera and wallet or purse (no handbags allowed) and leave everything else back in your hotel room.
+Your entrance fee includes plastic overslippers for your shoes for going into the monument and a bottle of water.

 What’s it like?